open/close all folders

 - Green Lantern:

 - When Green Lantern and Zatanna travel to the pocket dimension of Ys, they're initially handicapped by the fact that neither GL's power ring nor Zatanna's magic operates correctly under that dimension's rules.
 GL solves the problem by moving his ring from his right hand to his left; Zatanna, by speaking each word of her spells normally, but reversing the natural order of the sentences.

 - In the Smax miniseries, Robyn is dismayed to discover that her high-tech toys don't work in Jeff's home dimension.

 - In a Spin-Off novel of Labyrinths of Echo, Nests of Chimerae, Max is Trapped in Another World and apparently De Powered by its magic functioning differently from the magic in Echo.
 By the end of the book, however, he picks up a few nifty tricks and returns home.

 - A British mob is narrowly saved from Jadis' wrath by the fact that her magic doesn't work in London.
-It's quite an annoyance to her to find that she's gone from being able to wipe out all life on her planet to being just a very tall human.
+It's quite an annoyance to her to find that she's gone from being able to wipe out all life on her planet to being just a very tall human, although she has a significant degree of Super Strength.
 In Narnia, she manages to find a workaround: using a wand.

 - Likewise, Diggory brings a silver apple from Narnia to Earth.
 In Narnia, it can give immortality, on Earth it can merely heal.